Interview Query

 RANK() OVER (PARTITION BY id ORDER BY metric DESC) AS ranks

-Note: When you substitute for the actual id and metric fields, make sure the substitutes are relevant to the question asked and aligned with the data provided to you.
+Note: When you substitute for the actual ID and metric fields, ensure the substitutes are relevant to the question asked and aligned with the data provided to you.

 In this Robinhood data analyst question, assume you work for a small airline, and you are given three tables: flights, planes, and flight_purchases.